Mind the Gifts

 Now that December is finally upon us, here’s a round-up of our most coveted presents this holiday season.
 Nothing excessive or extravagant, just thoughtful gifts made by people we know.
 In a world saturated by mass-produced goods or “luxury” brands which make their products in fair wage-challenged developing countries, we’re resolved to support friends and independent makers who we’re grateful to for running sustainably-minded businesses and creating products with integrity.

-This is a selection of (mostly) gender-neutral products from founder-run brands.
+Here is a selection of (mostly) gender-neutral products from founder-run brands.
 It’s a list of personal recommendations made up of labels we know partly because we’re friendly with its founders (and know first-hand how they run their businesses) and/or own the products ourselves.
-Here, something to get you out of that Amazon rut and make your loved ones feel extra-cared for this holiday season:
+Hopefully there’s something here to get you out of that Amazon rut and make your loved ones feel extra-cared for this holiday season:

 Wellness treats for scent, skin, and soul